 Designated concretes

-It is the user/designers choice as to whether designated concrete is specified, and having elected to specify a designated concrete then all its requirements, including those for third-party product conformity certification, are expected to be met.
+It is the user/designer's choice whether designated concrete is specified.
+If a designated concrete is specified, then all its requirements, including those for third-party product conformity certification, are expected to be met.

 General purpose concrete

-GEN 0 or wet lean mix concrete is a versatile mix commonly used in both commercial and domestic projects for a wide range of general applications, non-structural applications.
+GEN 0, or wet lean mix concrete, is a versatile mix commonly used in commercial and domestic projects for a wide range of general and non-structural applications.

 GEN1